somnambulist-tech/laravel-doctrine-tenancy/README.md

 It may lead to a large increase in duplicate records.
 It is up to you to manage this accordingly.

+## Routing

+For any route within the tenant group and provided that the placeholder name is tenant_creator_id, any route generated for a tenant controller will automatically embed the current tenant information.
+In fact both the owner and creator are automatically checked for and injected when creating routes.

+This is done by overriding the default UrlGenerator with one that adds the Tenant entity and then checking the route information for both {tenant_owner_id} and {tenant_creator_id}.
+The properties are then automatically injected.

+This only occurs when using named routes and within a tenancy group.

+For paths, you will have to include the tenant information yourself; similarly when creating a tenant selection list, you must supply the tenant information as parameters when outputting the links.

+The tenant parameters can of course be overridden by simply setting them when calling link_to_route.

+You should use named routes for tenancy, as this makes it easier to make changes to the routing structure.

+Finally: as with repositories you should clearly label tenant based routes so that they are not confused with standard routes.

+In addition any un-authenticated routes should be excluded from the tenancy group - unless you implement a tenant aware anonymous user (not recommended).

 ## Twig Extension

 A Twig extension will be automatically loaded if Twig is detected in the container which will